abdullah-if/math-tools/README.md

 ## Table maker
 Able to make table of any polynomial function of single variable.
 Requires the coefficients of the variable in desending order, starting point, ending point and step deviation respectively, as input.

+## Equation solver
+Solves polynomial of single variable.
+Uses following algorithm:
+According to factor theorem, for P(x)= aₙxⁿ + ₙ
 ## Wide range trigonometric calculator
 A legacy code.
 It was my first self-made algorithm.
 Runs well. **Only interactive format available.**
 Compiling it in CLI, use following command :